Wind-River/vxworks7-client-for-bluemix/Readme.md

 ### Installation

 Before using this SDK in VxWorks-7, first you must fetch SDK source codes from maintainer web site 'https://github.com/ibm-messaging/iotf-embeddedc.git'.
 And must apply a patch with some tiny changes in order to make Bluemix SDK compatible for VxWorks-7.
 Some unnecessary files are removed from SDK directory.
-All these steps are executed by running a script setup.sh in bluemix/src directory. <br>
+All these steps are executed by running a script setup.sh in bluemix/src directory.
+Please place bluemix layer in $WIND_BASE/pkgs/net/cloud/bluemix directory, then <br>
-        cd src <br>
+        cd $WIND_BASE/pkgs/net/cloud/bluemix/src <br>
         ./setup.sh <br>

 ### VSB and VIP creation